- This event has passed.

 Education networks have evolved from addressing district operational and administrative needs to serving students and teachers in and beyond the classroom, anywhere and anytime.
 Innovative technologies, more access to the internet, and powerful communication, creation, and collaboration tools are driving instructional transformation.
 Rapid change is increasing the demand for greater network capacity and reliability.
 In the not-too-distant future, innovations in data visualization, embedded digital formative assessment, immersive, adaptive digital content, and interoperability will place additional demands on district networks.
 And all this comes in an uncertain funding environment.

-Join in this edWebinar conversation as two school superintendents and a former large-district Chief Technology Officer share how district leaders can make high-stakes infrastructure investment decisions when technology, teaching and learning priorities, and funding are changing so rapidly and so constantly.
-Six critical areas of network design will be explored:
+in this edWebinar, two school superintendents and a former large-district Chief Technology Officer share how district leaders can make high-stakes infrastructure investment decisions when technology, teaching and learning priorities, and funding are changing so rapidly and so constantly.
+Six critical areas of network design are explored:

 - Multiple paths to the internet